-Creating a WSO is very easy and no different than listing a product on eBay or Amazon for example.
-As you can see the fields are self-explanatory.
+Creating a WSO is very easy and similar to listing a product on eBay or Amazon.
+Also, many of the text fields are self-explanatory.

 My WSO Approach

 I reviewed several WSOs and felt that some didn’t say enough while others suffered from description diarrhea.
-My goal was to strike a balance so that my product page and value proposition were distinct, yet informative enough to whet consumer appetites.
-In general, I prefer to cut to the chase with my product descriptions because of the competition and short attention spans.
-As a result, I kept my description to less than 500 words.
+My goal was to strike a balance so that my product page and value proposition were distinct, yet informative to whet consumer appetites.
+In general, I prefer to cut to the chase with my product descriptions because of shortening attention spans.
+I kept my description to fewer than five hundred words.

 Evergreen content is content that will remain relevant for years, for example, nine cocktails that are easy to make or five ways to declutter your office.
 Conversely, an article about the top five Twitter scheduling tools may become obsolete in months because of how dynamic the social media landscape is.
 My product, title, and description are based on the evergreen concept as to offer something that would be relevant for months.

-The bulk of my Udemy sales occur between $10 to $19, so I priced my WSO slightly below the floor at $8.99.
-As I keep saying, sufficient passive income is primarily a function of volume, not price, so at $8.99 my goal is to attract a lot of sales.
-Also, I tend to think that $10+/- is the “I don’t care if I lose money” price point in that buyers are willing to shell out $10 without being subject to buyer’s remorse.
+The bulk of my Udemy course sales occur between $10 to $19, so I priced my WSO slightly below the floor at $8.99.
+Sufficient passive income is primarily a function of volume, not price, so at $8.99, my goal is to attract a lot of sales.
+Also, below ten dollars is the “I don’t care if I lose money” price point which buyers are willing to pay without experiencing buyer’s remorse.

 I used a keyword driven title by including words such as “easy,” “income,” “online,” and “money.”
-Using keywords seems to be the approach of choice to attract eyeballs.
+Using keywords seems to be the approach of choice to attract potential buyers.

 Description and Copywriting

-As you can see in my description, I used a combination of font sizes, colors, and a few images.
+As you can see with my description, I used a combination of font sizes, colors, and images.
 While I didn’t feature a video, I did provide a headshot to showcase a real person behind the offer.
-Warrior Forum’s description user interface is a bit antiquated which is why many other members prepare their copy offsite then paste when ready.
+Warrior Forum’s description user interface is a bit antiquated which is why many members prepare their WSOs offsite to paste later.

-Reviewing other WSOs revealed some very creative submissions such as these e.g. WSO A and WSO B. Creative and design are important, but your sales will be greatly influenced by your value position and price.
-I stuck to the AIDA formula (attention, interest, desire, and action) for my copy.
+There are many creative submissions such as these–WSO A and WSO B. Creativity and design are important, but your sales will be greatly influenced by your value position and price.
+Also, I stuck to the AIDA formula (attention, interest, desire, and action) for my description format.

 What’s a description without affiliate links?
 A lost opportunity.
 I placed three affiliate links in my description relating to Udemy and my courses.
 If folks don’t buy my WSO, there’s still a chance I’ll generate some affiliate commissions.

-As of this writing, I’ve attracted 2,900 views.
+So far, I’ve attracted 2,900 views.
 The plan I set in motion was to bump my WSO to the first page once a month ($19.99) and assess my return on investment at 15,000 views.
 I chose 15,000 views as a benchmark based on other WSOs that appeared to receive high engagement via Q&A once they surpassed this number.
-To be fair to yourself, I recommend that you select a views target based on similar products/services to yours.
-I will be updating this post in the future with my results, but it’s important to note that I’ve already made a few sales.
+To be fair, I recommend that you select a views target based on similar products/services to yours.
+I will be updating this post in the future with my results, and it’s important to note that I’ve already made a few sales.